ottnav/ottnav.github.io/faq.md

 # Premium
 ## How many devices does Premium allow
-- for Play Store/AppGallery version you can install the app on as many devices as you want (as long as they use same account), but it's a violation to use more than 5 devices at the same time (fair use policy is insisted) for a purchase.
+- for `Play Store/AppGallery` version you can install the app on as many devices as you want (as long as they use same account), but it's a violation to use more than 5 devices at the same time (`Fair Use Policy` is insisted) for a purchase.
-- for Standalone version you can use as many devices as you have purchased via `OttNav Companion` app.
+- for `Standalone` version you can use as many devices as you have purchased via `OttNav Companion` app.

 ## Purchase premium on a Firestick (or other device without play market)
 - install `OttNav Companion` app (check the link in the bottom of the FAQ)
 - launch it, create a new account, and press add more max devices button
 - purchase device slots, to have some free slots on your account
-- install a standalone version of OTT Navigator app (check the link at the bottom of the FAQ) (you might need enable installing from unknown sources)
+- install a `standalone` version of `OTT Navigator` app (check the link at the bottom of the FAQ) (you might need enable installing from unknown sources)
 - launch the app, go to settings - premium, log in with the same account you have created in `OttNav Companion`
 - ensure that the current device is added to the list of active devices (4-word phrase represents an unique installation id), use `Add Device` button if it was not automatically added
 - congrads, you can repeat last 3 steps on your other devices!

 ## I already have active purchase/subscription on Play Store and want to activate on non-Play Store device
-- install a standalone version of OTT Navigator app (check the link at the bottom of the FAQ) (you might need enable installing from unknown sources)
+- install a `standalone` version of the app (check the link at the bottom of the FAQ) (you might need enable installing from unknown sources)
-- launch the app, go to settings - premium, create a new account
+- launch the app, go to `settings - premium`, create a new account
-- press claim purchase button and enter your purchase number, ensure that number of available slots has been increased
+- press `claim purchase` button and enter your purchase number, ensure that number of available slots has been increased
 - ensure that the current device is added to the list of active devices (4-word phrase represents an unique installation id), use `Add Device` button if it was not automatically added

 Notes:
 - If you recently made a purchase it might take several hours for system get it loaded, so please try later
 - If you cannot find your purchase number in email from Google, then go to `pay.google.com` and find the transaction there
 - Single purchase can be claimed only once
-- Keep in mind that it's against Fair Use Policy to actively use more than 5 devices at the same time for a single purchase
+- Keep in mind that it's against `Fair Use Policy` to actively use more than 5 devices at the same time for a single purchase

 ## Purchased a premium on Play Store but it’s not active
 Sometimes it takes a while for Play Store to sync purchases (due to long caching).
 Steps to guarantee that sync will happen instantly: